-With a preschool based on a farm, learning and interacting with animals was, by default and design, mandatory.
+It wasn’t on Old McDonald’s Farm, but my preschool was housed on a farm.
+That meant learning and interacting with animals was, by default and design, mandatory.
 I enjoyed introducing children to and sharing with the joys of being up-close and personal with the farm animals.
 Just like I enjoy it with my grandchildren!

-Animals can teach children so much!
-Beyond the basics like:
+● Beyond the basics like:

 · the sounds they make

-● what they eat
+· foods they eat

 · names for male, female and baby animals and/or

-● what they provide for humans
+· how they provide for humans

-Preschool curriculum also included farm-related themes.
-So it should be no surprise we’d sing Old McDonald Had a Farm.
+Farm-related themes fit naturally into the preschool’s curriculum.
+So, it’s probably no surprise we’d sing Old McDonald Had a Farm.
 For me, singing and stories go together.
 And you can do it too!
 SING along with me in the video below.
 Note the title of the story after the song.
 It might cause your kiddo to do a double-take or even laugh.
 Children love the silly and absurd!
 Use it to your advantage and have FUN with it!

 Does your kiddo want to listen to the story?
 Email me at TeacherKaren@PlayAndGrow.com for the link.
 You’ll also get some learning activities for your little farmer to do!